hyperledger/fabric-sdk-node/README.md

   * create a token to store keys inside slot 0: `softhsm2-util --init-token --slot 0 --label "My token 1"`, you will be prompted two PINs: SO (Security Officer) PIN that can be used to re-initialize the token, and user PIN to be used by applications to access the token for generating and retrieving keys

 The unit test assumes slot '0' and user PIN `98765432`.
 If your configuration is different, use these environment variables to pass in the values:
-* PKCS11_LIB - path to the SoftHSM2 library, if not specified, the test case searches through a list of popular install locations
+* PKCS11_LIB - path to the SoftHSM2 library, if not specified, the test case searches through a list of popular install locaions
 * PKCS11_PIN
 * PKCS11_SLOT